 Brazil's 2014 presidency retained the BRICS focus on trade, international cooperation, development and finance, while for the first time paying increased attention to socioeconomic issues.
-Russia's 2015
+Russia's 2015 presidency enhanced cooperation with other international institutions and agreed on specific measures in the areas of food and agriculture, ICT and crime and corruption.
+India's presidency

-&lt;sup>1 Informal summitry institutions are defined as international institutions with limited membership, relatively low bureaucracy and reliance on open, flexible and voluntary approaches.
+1 Informal summitry institutions are defined as international institutions with limited membership, relatively low bureaucracy and reliance on open, flexible and voluntary approaches.
 Regular meetings of the heads of states and governments who engage on a wide range of international, regional and domestic politics stand at the pinnacle of such international arrangements, which involve many actors operating according to established procedures on two levels: domestic and international.
 Commitments contained in the collectively agreed documents are not legally-binding but their implementation is stimulated by peer pressure.
 Among such bodies engaged in global and regional governance are G7/G8, G20, BRICS, APEC and others.

-$^{2}$ The formula to convert a score into a percentage is P=50×(S+1), where P is the percentage and S is the score.
+$^{^{2}}$ The formula to convert a score into a percentage is P=50×(S+1), where P is the percentage and S is the score.

-presidency enhanced cooperation with other international institutions and agreed on specific measures in the areas of food and agriculture, information and communications technologies (ICT), and crime and corruption.
-India's presidency concentrated on institutionalization of BRICS cooperation and extension of people-to-people contacts, holding about a hundred of various events in different fields, including culture, science and sport.
-Chinese presidency of 2017 paid significant attention to the issues of ICT, regional security, development and support to the least developed countries with special emphasis on Africa.
+concentrated on institutionalization of BRICS cooperation and extension of people-to-people contacts, holding about a hundred of various events in different fields, including cultural, scientific and sporting.
+Chinese presidency of 2017 paid significant attention to the issues of information and communications technology (ICT), regional security, development and support to the least developed countries (LDCs) with special emphasis on Africa.

 At Johannesburg, the BRICS leaders focused on the theme of BRICS in Africa.
 The theme of the summit was "BRICS in Africa: Collaboration for Inclusive Growth and Shared Prosperity in the 4th Industrial Revolution."
 The BRICS leaders focused on reinforcing the current multilateral framework and voiced their support for multilateralism in a number of commitments.
-The declaration also focused on BRICS cooperation in peace and security, particularly in regional security issues related to Syria, Afghanistan and North Korea.
+The declaration also focused on BRICS cooperation in peace and security, particularly in regional security issues related to Syria, Afghanistan, and North Korea.

-In the economic sphere, BRICS leaders made several commitments for economic cooperation, with a focus on ICT, skills development, open trade and the digital economy.
+In the economic sphere, BRICS leaders made several commitments for economic cooperation, with a focus on information and communications technology, skills development, open trade and the digital economy.
 In terms of development, BRICS leaders focused on infrastructure development in Africa, in particular with respect to addressing the infrastructure financing deficit.
 In addition, the leaders agreed to cooperate in areas such as quota review for the International Monetary Fund, international currency, anti-corruption and international taxation.